digital-asset/custom-views/REFERENCE.md

 ### Provide a newly retrieved access token when the existing one expired

-When the access token is expired, application can retrieve a new access token with the stored refresh token.
+When an access token is expired, an application can retrieve a new access token with the stored refresh token.
 For details on the refresh token, please refer to [Ledger auth-middleware documentation](https://docs.daml.com/tools/auth-middleware/index.html#refresh-access-token).
 Application can cancel the running projection and re-create a new one with the new access token.